 Placed as fixed units on a site, where they permanently supply and/or supplement the energy needs of that location.

 Local, on-site energy grids that are similar to traditional microgrids but can be moved from location to location to serve emergency energy needs.
 Powered by solar energy, batteries, and a fuel engine, these units are prebuilt in a container and can be set up and functioning within days of arriving on a site.

-To learn more about how mobile microgrids can be a part of your remote energy or emergency plan, contact Charlie Fredrickson, vice president of product development.
+To learn more about how mobile microgrids can be a part of your remote energy or emergency plan, contact our team of experts today.